November 2, 2015

 Sometimes riding was painful, but Pamela refused to let the pain keep her from riding, even if it meant giving up the speed events she loved as a youth for new events like western pleasure and showmanship.

-Pamela received her 5,000-hour award in March.
-She re-enrolled and has already received her second 200-hour award.
+Pamela received her 5,000-hour award in 2006.
 She also won the “Win Some for Me” award for the Thundering Hooves member who won the most points in one year on one horse.

 More important for Pamela than the awards is the healing power that working with horses brings.